All Products

 创建公网自定义域名

-If a service is already deployed using this dedicated gateway, the public custom domain name takes effect after a short wait (less than 5 minutes).
+If a service is already deployed using this dedicated gateway, you must wait a short period (up to 5 minutes) for the public custom domain name to take effect after it is configured.
 Check the service invocation information.
-If the domain name in the public endpoint is the public custom domain name that is configured for the gateway, the setting has taken effect.
+If the domain in the Public Endpoint is the public custom domain name you configured, the setting has taken effect.

 2. Configure public domain name resolution.
-Add a CNAME record for the public custom domain name to point it to the public domain name of the dedicated gateway.
+Add a CNAME record for the public custom domain name to point it to the gateway's public domain name.

-1. On the Gateway Details tab of the dedicated gateway, view the public domain name address of the gateway.
+1. On the Gateway Details tab of the dedicated gateway, find the gateway's public domain name address.

 image